quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 - Communication between processes;
 - Tracking of errors.

 The **CLI** allows you to give commands directly to the OS.
-Its function is to translate the user choice in the machine language.
+Its function is to translate the user choice into the machine language.
 It is exactly what happens when you use the *Google Translator*.
 We are going to use the **bash** shell, but just to say there are others **terminal shell**, such as **csh** or **ksh**.
 Most of the bash commands used in the Terminal can also be used on Linux or in a Linux emulator, like for example Cygwin, running under Windows.